-An artist’s take on the frightening unfamilar world of cancer treatments
+An artist’s take on the frightening unfamiliar world of cancer treatments

 Rad actually stands for radiation absorbed dose.
 It’s a term used to define a unit of energy that is absorbed from radiation — like when someone is having radiation therapy treatments to kill cancer cells.

-Maine artist Sally Loughridge knows all too well what a rad is — she endured six and a half weeks of radiation therapy to kill off any lingering cancer cells in her breast.
+Maine artist Sally Loughridge knows all too well what a rad is — she endured five and a half weeks of radiation therapy to kill off any lingering cancer cells in her breast.

 To get through the experience, she did what she knows best.
 After every treatment, she went home and created a small painting.
 She allowed herself no more than twenty minutes and simply let the paint flow.